tekd/ga-worksheet/GA-worksheet.md

  E represents ... the amount of redness.

- 7 represents ... the amount of greenness
+ 7 represents ... the amount of greenness.

- 8 represents ... the amount of blueness
+ 8 represents ... the amount of blueness.

 7. What is the Hex Color Code for true purple?  #509